-Pepsi CEO Indra Nooyi is stepping down
+PepsiCo CEO Indra Nooyi is stepping down

 Laguarta, Nooyi's successor, has served as president of PepsiCo since September 2017, overseeing global operations, corporate strategy, public policy and government affairs.
 Laguarta is also an immigrant, having been born in Spain.
 He had previously been CEO of the European and sub-Saharan African unit of Pepsi before being named the company's president.

+Pepsi's stock lagged the broader market in recent years, and it has trailed rival Coca-Cola (KO).
+Shares are down 1.5% this year, compared to a 5% rise in the S&P 500 index.
+Shares of Pepsi were slightly higher in pre-market trading.

+Americans' growing distaste for sugary sodas has hurt both Coke and Pepsi.
+In 2014 activist investor Nelson Peltz pushed for Pepsi to spin off its snack business as a separate company.
+But Nooyi was able to fight off calls to break up the company..

--- CNNMoney's Julia Carpenter contributed to this report.
+-- CNNMoney's Paul R. La Monica and Julia Carpenter contributed to this report.